 Nothing goes with a cold beer on a hot day quite like summer sausage and a hunk of cheese.
 Some people (including quite a few here at LEM) even add cheese to their summer sausage.
 But whether you like cheese on the side or cheese in your sausage, stuffing sausage is a great way to use venison.
 For the curious among you, we’ll touch on the history of summer sausage before stepping through a how-to on sausage making and finally, we’ll include a few of our favorite recipes.

 Summer sausage was a German innovation that was so named because it could be kept through the winter and spring into the summer months, even before refrigeration.
-That’s because summer sausage is a semi-dry sausage that features three different types of preservation, a method that has been used for hundreds of years.
+That’s because traditional summer sausage is a semi-dry sausage that features three different types of preservation, a method that has been used for hundreds of years.

 First, the curing salts (our LEM seasoning blends include these salts) get the preservation process started.

 Second, summer sausage is cooked either in an oven, or via our preferred method, in a smoker.
 Both cooking methods partially dry and completely cook the meat, helping to preserve the sausage.
 We like the smoky flavor, but not everyone has a smoker.
-Finally, summer sausage contains lactic acid produced by the addition of sugar and lactobacillus bacteria, the same bacteria often used as starter in yogurt, cheese, sauerkraut, pickles, beer, cider, kimchi, and cocoa.
+Finally, traditional summer sausage contains lactic acid produced by the addition of sugar and lactobacillus bacteria, the same bacteria often used as starter in yogurt, cheese, sauerkraut, pickles, beer, cider, kimchi, and cocoa.
 This final process is called lactic acid fermentation, and while it inhibits the growth of bad bacteria, it also imparts that signature tangy taste you probably associate with many of the foods we just mentioned.

 These three safeguards combine to create a semi-dry sausage that could be kept and eaten during the summer back before the advent of refrigeration.
 Since we all started using refrigerators, food preservation guidelines have evolved.
 We do suggest following the USDA recommendations, which state that semi-dry sausage like summer sausage can be kept up to 3 months unopened in a refrigerator, and 3 weeks after opening in a refrigerator.
 Now that we’ve covered that, we’ll follow brain food with stomach food and jump right into the sausage stuffing how-to.